Jmcleodfoss/pstreader/README.md

 # pstreader
-Java library for reading Microsoft Outlook pst and ost files.
+Java library for reading Microsoft Outlook pst and ost files, with ancillary libraries, a Swing application, and a servlet.

 ## Contents
 ### pst Library